Mufurun/interactiveMap/README.md

  - In case someone want to download the original codes.
  - Here is the step to pull the files
    1. Double-click the "download_original.sh" file.
-      - This will download the files
+      - This will overwrite the codes in the folder "interactiveMap"
-   2. Now, you have to go through Step 2 Upload Codes
+   2. Now, you have to go through Step 2 Upload Codes to upload the data.

 ___